-By functionalizing surfaces with a single, often highly ordered, layer of chemisorbed molecules, it becomes possible to modify their properties at the nanoscale using organic chemistry.
-Such SAMs have been widely applied over the past 40 years: to protect reactive metal surfaces; probe fundamental electrochemical, charge transport and thermodynamic questions; alter metal work functions; or anchor proteins or catalysts.
+By functionalizing surfaces with a single, often highly ordered, layer of physisorbed or chemisorbed molecules, it becomes possible to modify their properties at the nanoscale using organic chemistry.
+Such self-assembled monolayers (SAMs) have been widely applied over the past 40 years: to protect reactive metal surfaces; probe fundamental electrochemical, charge transport and thermodynamic questions; alter metal work functions; or anchor proteins or catalysts.
 However, conventional approaches produce SAMs that exhibit severe limitations in terms of stability and/or function.
-Different strategies are being explored to address these issues, including the introduction of new surface-linker groups or the development of patterning techniques based on supramolecular interactions.
-We are particularly interested in how the structure and dimensionality of individual, electrochemically addressable, SAM components can be exploited to direct self-assembly.
-Post-assembly, we are developing in situ reaction chemistries that can impart additional function(s) and facilitate the construction of complex surface-based molecular architectures.
+Researchers around the world are exploring different strategies to address these issues, including the introduction of new surface-linker groups or the development of patterning techniques based on supramolecular interactions (hydrogen/halogen bonding, 𝜋-interactions).

 Figure 1.
 A schematic of SAM formation.
 Molecules with appropriate structures and surface-binding groups can self-organize into periodic structures on metal surfaces.